ioana-carnaru/project_3/README.md

   - receives all the requests from users

-All the users and their inventory will be saved in a database
+All the users and their inventory will be saved in a database.